 False braids, waves, and even wigs can cause hair breakage.
 The chemicals used to make the hair can cause damage to your hair.
+Your hair rejects foreign substances much like every other part of your body.
 Also, the products will sometimes cause you to neglect your own hair and the dry condition will lead to more breakage.
 If you are going to wear a wig for a special occasion, make sure that you moisturize your hair first, wrap it, and put on a wig cap.
 However, wearing wigs daily is not recommended.

 Weaves not only break your hair because of the chemicals in the false hair mixing with your own hair, but he glue used to apply then pull your hair from the roots.
 It cannot be emphasized enough that these products will damage your hair, so steer clear of these.

 First of all, your hair care regimen should be as “hair friendly” as possible.
 That means you should be following the steps outlined above to minimize breakage.
 Second, you should increase your anagen (growth phase), which will allow you hair to grow much longer before it enters the resting and shedding phases.
 (Interesting Fact: While a woman is pregnant, all of her hair is locked in the growth phase.
 That is why a woman’s hair will grow thicker and longer while she is pregnant.)
 In addition, you need to address any hair problems that could be limiting your hair growth.
 A Microscopic Hair Analysis can identify problems that would otherwise be overlooked.